bitcoin/bitcoin/doc/build-openbsd.md

 ### 1. Configuration

-Note that building with external signer support currently fails on OpenBSD, hence you have to explicitly disable it by passing the parameter `--disable-external-signer` to the configure script.
-The feature requires the header-only library boost::process, which is available on OpenBSD, but contains certain system calls and preprocessor defines like `waitid()` and `WEXITED` that are not available.
+Note that external signer support is currently not available on OpenBSD, since the used header-only library Boost.Process fails to compile (certain system calls and preprocessor defines like `waitid()` and `WEXITED` are missing).

 There are many ways to configure Dash Core, here are a few common examples: